Events

 Anthony Church

 Anthony Church (1977, Chemistry) spent the majority of his career in IT, including in senior management roles.
-At John Lewis, where he worked from 1982 to 2019, Anthony led teams of over 100 people.
+At John Lewis, where he worked from 1982 to 2019, Anthony led supply chains teams of over 100 people across the UK and India.

-He has lived and worked in the UK, Spain, and Ireland, and now resides in Galway following his retirement in 2019.
+He studied Chemistry at Catz, where he met his wife, Marie-Therese, who was reading French and Spanish.
+Shortly after graduating, they spent time in Valencia, Spain, where they both taught English.
+Anthony has since lived and worked in the UK, Spain, and Ireland, and now resides in Galway following his retirement.

 Anthony has lived with a stammer all his life.
 Through this talk, he will bring together personal insight, professional experience, and a lifelong commitment to increasing understanding of stammering as a complex and commonly misunderstood condition.